Updated 08.04.2021 | First published 19.12.2019

 Update – the First Home Fund budget for 2021 – 2022 is now fully committed and applications are closed.

-The Link housing website has a list of FAQs regarding the paused First Home Fund – find them here.
+The Link housing website has a list of FAQs regarding the closed First Home Fund – find them here.

 “The First Home Fund – some much-needed help for first-time buyers.”

 Are you wondering how you can buy a house with a low deposit?
 Well, it’s good news, Scotland – the First Home Fund is reopening!

 Before we jump into all 15 things you need to know about the First Home Fund, here’s a super-fast overview: